suchitag07/PPG_PET_Processing_Scripts/Instructions_Scripts.md

 │											└──TAU_READY_4_IDA_cleaned_{DATE}.csv			# Cleaned/Formatted CSV for IDA - Use for IDA , Contains Volume Weighted + Standard Non-weighted results in 1 sheet
 │
 ```
-## IMPORTANT: Regarding Pipeline Updates
-Please check with your current supervisor on what ROIs you want to continue to process and release.
-Eg: `The more recent ADNI protocols have shifted away from deriving Braak ROIs for Tau-PET`.
-Make it a point to have a discussion on what aspects of the amyloid/tau pipelines require revision and update them.
-Please remember to consult recent literature and updated imaging protocols published by ADNI.
-For current protocols being utilized check our March SOPs.
-Version control must extend to code and data - document by creating new gists/github repos.
-When releasing data produced through revised-pipelines, explicitly state changes in `updated SOPs`.
-If you ever catch mistakes in previously processed/released data, state which subjects were reprocessed if any.

 ##### Documentation by: Suchita Ganesan, Date: 08/29/2025